Skip to Content

 Therefore, it is not necessary for children to be writing, adding numbers and reading in preschool.

-Know that if your children are coming home from school filthy from head to toe, with art that doesn’t resemble anything Instagram-worthy and happily signing a tune, they are probably getting a very good education.
+Know that if your children are coming home from school looking like they rolled in mud, with art that doesn’t resemble anything Instagram-worthy and happily signing a tune, they are probably getting a very good education.

 Homeschooling?
-Stick to these main types of activities and your kids will thrive.
+Stick to these main types of activities to help your kids thrive.

 John